echohello-dev/prometheus-todoist-exporter/README.md

 | `todoist_tasks_with_due_date` | Number of tasks with a due date | project_name, project_id |
 | `todoist_recurring_tasks` | Number of recurring tasks | project_name, project_id |
 | `todoist_sync_api_completed_tasks` | Number of tasks completed via Sync API | project_name, project_id, timeframe |

+## Grafana Dashboard

+This project includes a pre-configured Grafana dashboard to visualize the exported metrics.
+You can find the dashboard definition in `grafana/dashboard.json`.

+To import the dashboard into your Grafana instance:

+1. Navigate to your Grafana UI.
+2. Go to `Dashboards` -> `Browse`.
+3. Click the `Import` button (usually in the top right).
+4. Click `Upload JSON file` and select the `grafana/dashboard.json` file from this repository.
+5. Alternatively, you can paste the JSON content directly into the text area.
+6. Configure the dashboard options, such as selecting your Prometheus data source.
+7. Click `Import`.

+This dashboard provides panels for visualizing active tasks, completion trends, task breakdowns by project/priority/label, and exporter health metrics.

 ## Configuration